alexzanda/pritunl-client/README.md

 # pritunl-client
-a golang based pritunl http client
+a golang based pritunl http client, include create vpn server、add route、update mode of route，and an easy func to start a full function pritunl server